EVENTS

 A lover’s journey in 5 positions.

 1988.
-Guide to Gracious Lesbian Living.
-Lilith, Montreal
+Guide to Gracious Lesbian Living

 Collection of 12 short stories by 12 women authors among them a text-play by JB, Alice, Gertrude and Friends.